 - As of Fall 2016, due to Academic Senate Regulations, we are no longer processing retroactive grade changes.

 - Petitions submitted without sufficient documentation will be denied.

 - If you are a student-athlete, you must obtain signatures from the Faculty Athletic Representative.

-- All nonimmigrant F-1 or J-1 visa holders must see an International Adviser (International House) and get their signature before dropping courses resulting in a unit total of less than 12 units.
+- All non-immigrant F-1 or J-1 visa holders must see an International Adviser (International House) and get their signature before dropping courses resulting in a unit total of fewer than 12 units.